The latest PR news from PRovoke Media, previously known as the Holmes Report.

 The PR industry’s most comprehensive listing of firms from every region and specialty

 Find the latest global PR and communications jobs from PRovoke Media.
 From internships to account executives or directors.
 See all our PR jobs here.

 PRovoke Media's editorial series published in collaboration with partners.

-Three years after rebranding and repositioning as a international business communications consultancy, Instinctif Partners is effectively unrecognisable from the firm once known as College Hill.
+Four years after rebranding and repositioning as a international business communications consultancy, Instinctif Partners is effectively unrecognisable from the firm once known as College Hill.
 That is probably for the best, because Instinctif today is a multi-specialist consultancy with significant depth in capital markets, corporate and public policy, bolstered by considerable breadth across content, creative, research and insights.
-And much of the firm's work involves multiple practice areas, reflecting an interconnected approach that now accounts for 29% of its revenue, up from 19% in 2015.
+And much of the firm's work involves multiple practice areas, reflecting an interconnected approach that has grown 85% in three years.

 Aiding that approach are internal initiatives which celebrate collaboration, part of a substantial cultural effort which saw the firm's 386 employees co-create a new set of values.
 Staff retention and client retention have both improved considerably, and these days Instinctif looks like an agency that takes its internal outcomes as seriously as its external results.